GGGErnest/ng-ui2qp/projects/ng-ui2qp/README.md

 ### Creating a Custom Router Adapter

 1. Create a new service.
-2. Implement the interface "Ui2QpRouter" and implement the methods the interface has.
+2. Implement the interface "Ui2QpRouter" and implement its method.
 Here is the code of the "Ui2QpDefaultRouterService" which is provided by us, but it's a good example:

 ```